Medicaid Information Technology:

 Recommendation for Executive Action

 Comments: In comments on our report, agency officials agreed with this recommendation and provided information on CMS's plans to use a template to track cost savings resulting from state Medicaid offices' use of information systems for program integrity purposes.
-In February 2016, CMS officials said that the template was under review, and that once finalized CMS would design an official rollout and provide states an opportunity to comment.
-In June and September 2016 we requested an update on status, and are awaiting CMS's response.
+In April 2017, CMS officials said that they were no longer planning to use the template to gather information from the states, because of the varied approaches that states take to implement systems support for program integrity purposes.
+The officials stated that they are developing an alternative approach for capturing this information from the states, which will be provided to us when completed.
 We will continue to monitor CMS's progress toward addressing the recommendation.

 Recommendation: To ensure that the federal government's and states' investments in information systems result in outcomes that are effective in supporting efforts to save funds through the prevention and detection of improper payments in the Medicaid program, the Secretary of Health and Human Services should direct the Administrator of CMS to require states to measure quantifiable benefits, such as cost reductions or avoidance, achieved as a result of operating information systems to help prevent and detect improper payments.
 Such measurement of benefits should reflect a consistent and repeatable approach and should be reported when requesting approval for matching federal funds to support ongoing operation and maintenance of systems that were implemented to support Medicaid program integrity purposes.

 Agency Affected: Department of Health and Human Services